elixirschool/elixirschool/lessons/en/storage/cachex.md

 ### Default Expiration

-Set a default expiration for all cache entries:
+Cachex provides the ability for us to set a default expiration for all cache entries:

 ```elixir
 import Cachex.Spec